pme123/orchescala/00-docs/src/docs/functionalityDsls/simulation.md

 # Simulations

-@:callout(warning)
-This expects that your variables are simple values or JSON-objects/ -arrays.

-For now this only works for **_Camunda 7_**.
-@:@

-Simulations let you run BPMNs automatically on an installed Camunda 7 Platform.
+Simulations let you run BPMNs automatically on an installed Camunda 7 or 8 Platform.
 The diagrams must be deployed.

 @:callout(info)